 Mood regulation and control of emotions

-When we reach a deep state of relaxation, we gain greater clarity of mind, stability, and, consequently control over our moods and emotions.
+When we reach a deep state of relaxation, we gain greater clarity of mind, stability, and, consequently, control of our moods and emotions.
 This is called “emotional intelligence”, the capacity to understand and express our emotions wisely.
-With a maximized emotional intelligence, people learn to approach problems and other upsetting situations from different perspectives, becoming immune to them.
+With maximized emotional intelligence, people learn to approach problems and other upsetting situations from different perspectives, becoming immune to them.

 Concentration and focus

-A final say on visual thinking: visualization for a personal transformation and clear mind
+Visualization for a personal transformation and a clear mind

 Professor of clinical psychology and former director of the Oxford Mindfulness Center, Mark Williams, says that mindfulness means knowing directly what is going on inside and outside ourselves, moment by moment.
 “An important part of mindfulness is reconnecting with our bodies and the sensations they experience.
 This means waking up to the sights, sounds, smells, and tastes of the present moment.
 That might be something as simple as the feel of a banister as we walk upstairs.”
 Professor Williams adds: “Gradually, we can train ourselves to notice when our thoughts are taking over and realize that thoughts are simply ‘mental events’ that do not have to control us.”